COVID-19 ANNOUNCEMENT AND HELPFUL INFORMATION

 - Clients who have pending Petitions to Seal or Expunge their record simply

-must sit tight, as these cases cannot be heard by a judge at this time.
+must sit tight and be patient, as these cases cannot be heard by a judge

-Delays in processing recently-filed applications will be expected.
+at this time.
+Delays in processing already-filed applications are to be expected.

 - Please contact me via e-mail first.
 I respond very quickly.
 I can also